gorcsgergely/myNSPanel/README.md

 + Display UI: Made with the Nextion Editor.

 **Main features:**
-+ Webserver to configure properties, see status, upload firmware and upload TFT file
++ Webserver to configure, see status, upload firmware and upload Nextion TFT file
 + MQTT broker to connect MQTT clients to, so you don't need Mosquito or anything else.
 It should be working fine with 10 clients at least.
 + mDNS
++ Arduino OTA to upload code wireless
 + Fallback SSID and password

 **Here is how to get NSPanel configured:**